crushed plastic water bottles shaped in a recycling symbol with a light blue background

 Design for Adaptation Cumulus Conference

-For the second time in the 30-year history of Cumulus, the conference comes to North America and CCS will be the host.
-Cumulus Conference 2022 will explore what role designers play in fostering Adaptation through a wide range of approaches, methods, visions, and experiments that draw on Adaptation to reduce vulnerabilities and foster resilience for any community, big or small.
+For the second time in the 30-year history of Cumulus, the conference came to North America and CCS was the hosting institution.
+Cumulus Conference 2022 explored what role designers play in fostering Adaptation through a wide range of approaches, methods, visions, and experiments that drew on Adaptation to reduce vulnerabilities and foster resilience for any community, big or small.

 Future LED Programs